bowen0701/bowen0701.github.io/_posts/2016-04-30-ds-chi-squared-testing.md

 ---
 layout: post
 comments: true
-title: "DS Notes: Chi-Squared Test in 2x2 Contingency Table"
+title: "DS Notes: Chi-Squared Testing"
 date: 2016-04-30
 ---

 ## 1. Aggregate data in a 2x2 contingency table

-In many applications, for example, exposure-disease association, classifications, etc, we can summarize data in the following 2x2 contingency table:
+In many classification applications, for example, exposure-disease association, we can summarize data in the following 2x2 contingency table:

 |                        |  Event: $$D$$   | No Event: $$\bar D$$ |         |
 |------------------------|-----------------|----------------------|---------|